 - District Attorneys in Manhattan and Brooklyn

 Can I vote without having to go to a poll site in person?

-Yes, New Yorkers are encouraged to vote absentee because of the COVID-19 pandemic.
+Yes, New Yorkers can vote absentee because of the COVID-19 pandemic.
 Voters can apply online at nycabsentee.com.

 The “temporary illness” category has been expanded to cover voters affected by coronavirus or facing the potential of contracting it.

-Absentee ballots must be postmarked by June 22 and reach the Board of Elections no later than June 29 to be counted.
-No plans have been confirmed at this time to extend the postmark date, as was the case last year.
+Absentee ballots must be postmarked by Nov.
+2 and reach the Board of Elections no later than Nov.
+9 to be counted.

 You can also drop off your signed absentee ballot at: